How to List a Token or Coin on HTX

 Common mistakes and how to avoid them

 Many teams facing token listing for the first time make the same mistakes.
 Knowing about them, you can better prepare for the upcoming listing.
-The HTX exchange most often denies projects that:
+The following issues may complicate the HTX listing review:

 - Do not have a smart contract audit.